This guest post on Idaho’s Route of Hiawatha is by Leticia Tavares of Hospitality Vitae

 If you are planning to stay overnight, close to the Route of Hiawatha, there are a few cities in which you can find hotels, such as:

-- Wallace, which also has an RV Park,
+- Wallace (click here for a list of hotels), which also has an RV Park,

 All of the above cities are located in Idaho.